onyx-platform/onyx-jepsen/README.md

 4. The docker containers have everything setup perfectly so that nothing needs to be downloaded or installed before running a test.
 The jepsen test does not clean up after itself so a new container must be started before running a new test.

+## Docker Image

+onyx-jepsen uses a custom jepsen docker image built specifically to test Onyx.
+This includes pre-installed ZooKeeper.
+See the README in the docker directory for more details.

 ## Notes